bone4/Bachelorarbeit-JuraCoffeeMemory/Readme.md

 -opost -onlcr \
 -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke
 ```
-it's sometimes a bit magical.
+it's sometimes a bit magically.
 But with the used libserial library the data are reliably send and received.

 ## Remarks
 The Arduino file is used from [E-17 CoffeeMachine](https://collaborating.tuhh.de/e-17/General/CoffeeMachine/tree/master/arduino).